Any application programs that use Google Cloud resources need a Google Cloud identity and permissions before they can access the resources.

 The IAM roles that your SAP programs need depends on the resources that the programs use and on the tasks that the programs perform.

-For example, if you use Cloud Deployment Manager to deploy your SAP system and specify a service account in the Deployment Manager configuration file, the service account that you specify must include at least the following roles:
+For example, if you use Terraform or Deployment Manager to deploy your SAP system and specify a service account in the Terraform or Deployment Manager configuration file, then the service account that you specify must include at least the following roles:

 - Service Account User - always required.